Casual & contract workers have rights.

 From the Productivity Commission:

-- a 2005 working paper: The Growth of Labour Hire Employment in Australia
+- a 2013 staff working paper: Forms of Work in Australia

 Employers' legal obligations for casual workers